 - 1. At end of each semester, students must achieve of minimum CGPA of 2.0 (for undergraduate programs) or a minimum of 3.0 (for graduate program).
 Student must also attain a minimum CR of 67%.
 Anything below these milestones will result in Academic/Financial Aid warning unless the student was on Academic/Financial Aid Warning in the previous semester.
 If the student was on Academic/Financial Aid Warning in the previous semester, failure to meet these standard will result in Academic/Financial Aid Probation.
 Failing to meet the standard while on Probation will result in Dismissal from the University. - 2.
 Students may not attempt more than 200% of the credits in their programs; anything in excess of 150% of the credits will result in Financial Aid eligibility.
-Ineligibility for violating the maximum timeframe can happen at any time. - 3.
-All attempted, withdrawn, failed, repeated and/or transfer credits that apply to a student's program count towards these maximum timeframes.
+Ineligibility for violating the maximum time frame can happen at any time. - 3.
+All attempted, withdrawn, failed, repeated and/or transfer credits that apply to a student's program count towards these maximum time frames. - 4.
+Undergraduate and graduate programs may have specific requirements for individual course grades as well as requirements for CGPA.
+Please consult the program handbook for additional academic requirements.

 Unless otherwise noted, Academic/Financial Aid Probation and Loss of eligibility may be appealed.
 Please see the Appeal Process below.